Creating a Career Development Plan: Tips and Strategies

 - Where do you see me in five or 10 years?

-Be honest about your ambitions helps you feel inspired to achieve those goals when they are laid out in front of you definitively.
+Being upfront about your goals enables you to feel inspired to achieve those goals when they are clearly laid out front of you definitively.

-After you’ve established your long-term goals, create short-term goals that are connected to them.
-The short-term goals complement those that are long-term and increase confidence through regular celebrations of milestones.
+After determining long-term objectives and short-term goals, you can create short-term objectives that are connected to them.
+Goals for the short term support long-term goals and build confidence through regular celebrations of milestones.

 Consider these questions: